-Maritime Organization (ECA-IMO) study: www.epa.gov/otaq/ oceanvessels.htm.
-(EPA-420-F-10-041, August 2010).
-Annual resolution, treated as point sources.
-Onroad (onroad) Onroad Year 2010 gridded hourly emissions from onroad mobile gasoline and diesel vehicles from parking lots and moving vehicles including exhaust, evaporative, permeation, and brake and tire wear.
-Generated using MOVES 2010b emission factors, 2010 VMT and vehicle population data, and 2010 gridded met. data.
+Onroad (onroad) Onroad Year 2009 gridded hourly emissions from onroad mobile gasoline and diesel vehicles from parking lots and moving vehicles including exhaust, evaporative, permeation, and brake and tire wear.
+Generated using MOVES 2010b emission factors, 2009 VMT and vehicle population data, and 2009 gridded met. data.
 In California, adjusted to match CA-provided emissions.
-Onroad Refueling (onroad_rfl) Onroad Year 2010 gridded hourly refueling emissions from onroad mobile gasoline and diesel vehicles from parking lots and moving vehicles.
-Generated using MOVES 2010b, emission actors, 2010 VMT and vehicle population data, and 2010 gridded met. data.
+Onroad Refueling (onroad_rfl) Onroad Year 2009 gridded hourly emissions from onroad mobile gasoline and diesel vehicles from parking lots and moving vehicles for refueling only.
+Generated using MOVES 2010b, emission actors, 2009 VMT and vehicle population data, and 2009 gridded met. data.
 Spatially allocated to gasoline station locations.
-Biogenic (beis) Biogenic Hour- and grid cell-specific emissions for 2010 generated from the BEIS 3.14 model, including emissions in Canada and Mexico.
+Biogenic (beis) Biogenic Hour- and grid cell-specific emissions for 2009 generated from the BEIS 3.14 model, including emissions in Canada and Mexico.
 Other point sources (othpt) N/A Point sources not from the NEI, including Canada's 2006 inventory and a 2008 projection of Mexico's Phase III 1999 inventory; annual resolution.
 Also includes 2008 offshore oil point source emissions for the U.S. from the 2008 NEI.
 Other nonpoint and nonroad (othar) N/A Nonpoint and nonroad sources not from the NEI, including annual 2006 Canada sources at province resolution and a 2008 projection of annual 1999 Mexico sources at municipio resolution.
 Other onroad sources (othon) N/A Onroad sources not from the NEI, including annual 2006 Canada sources at province resolution and a 2008 projection of 1999 Mexico sources at municipio resolution.